microsoft/sca-fuzzer/README.md

 # Revizor

 This is Revizor, a microarchitectural fuzzer.
-It is an rather unconventional fuzzer as, instead of finding bugs in programs, Revizor searches for microarchitectural bugs in CPUs.
+It is a rather unconventional fuzzer as, instead of finding bugs in programs, Revizor searches for microarchitectural bugs in CPUs.

 What is a microarchitectural bug?
 In the context of Revizor, a bug is a violation of out expectations about the CPU behaviour.